INTERVIEW AND PICTURES BY MARKO SYRJALA

 Last year you released the long-awaited second Blackthorne album, DON’T KILL THE THRILL.
-The album is a collection of unreleased tracks and demos which were recorded after the first Blackthorne album AFTERLIFE.
+The album is a collection of unreleased tracks and demos recorded after the first Blackthorne album, AFTERLIFE.
 Can you say something about that release?

-Jimmy Waldo: I had a lot of DAT tapes of rough mixes, and I had taken really good care of them…I didn’t think anything would happen with them, but I’m really funny about stuff that I’ve done.
-I keep pretty much everything.
+Jimmy Waldo: I had a lot of DAT tapes of rough mixes, and I had taken really good care of them…I didn’t think anything would happen with those.
+But I keep pretty much everything.
 It doesn’t really matter whether it’s going to be used again or not.
 I just kind of archive it for my own.
-So, Bob called me and then Giles called me, about putting them out, I said, sure.
+So, Bob called me, and then Giles called me about putting them out.
 I knew where the boxes were.
 I would open them up and start pulling out DAT tapes and play them and start to refresh my memory.
 Giles did all the hard work.
-I just put in the DAT tape and dumped it onto the computer and sent him the files.
+I just put in the DAT tape, dumped it onto the computer, and sent him the files.

 I was positively surprised when I heard the finished album.
-It sounded great, and there are a couple of songs which are the best what the band ever released.
+It sounded great, and a couple of songs are the best what the band ever released.

 Jimmy Waldo: I do like it too.
 Some of the songs are really, really cool.

 Jimmy Waldo: Yes.
 He started producing and got a studio with a partner.
 He began producing and did some great stuff.
 He and I would have kept doing things, but there were no record company supporters.
-At the time you needed money.
-You do now as well, but back then to go on a studio and record a record.
+At the time, you needed money.
+You do now as well, but back then, go to a studio and record a record.
 To get great musicians coming to work with you, you had to have money.
-You didn’t have to be rich and a lot of money, but still we hadn’t that money.
+You didn’t have to be rich and have a lot of money, but still, we hadn’t that money.
 There was no support whatsoever from the record company to do that.
-Bob and I we remained friends, but we didn’t work together after that.
+Bob and I remained friends, but we didn’t work together after that.

 THE STATE OF THE MUSIC BUSINESS

-That’s how the business was in the 90’s, but how is it now?
-Everybody says that albums are not selling anymore, but at least Graham Bonnet band is putting out new records still.
+That’s how the business was in the ’90s, but how is it now?
+Everybody says that albums are not selling anymore, but at least the Graham Bonnet band is still putting out new records.
 “Laughs.”